Your people should be judged by metrics that matter.

 Most of what we use to measure service success involves activity-based measures.
 An activity-based measure, such as creating a certain number of knowledge-based articles each week, is easy to measure but also easy to manipulate.
 However, it can be challenging to measure outcome-based achievements, such as “build customer loyalty,” so organizations frequently judge employees on the number of transactional tasks they perform over a period of time, as opposed to the value they contribute to the organization’s overall goals and performance.

 Klever Insight brought together a group of strategic, award-winning practitioners and industry experts to create an open, industry standards measurement framework – because none existed, and that pain was felt by all.
-Available free to everyone via a Creative Commons license, the OCMF is designed to be added to and improved over time.
+The Open Customer Metrics Framework is the open, modern measurements framework that helps support leaders measure what actually matters.
 It is the standard on which the Klever Insight platform measures its customers’ progress toward goals.